mderazon/website/_harp/public/passwordless-login-in-mobile-apps/index.md

 #### Step 3.
 User clicked the link in the email
-So, let's assme the user opened your app from the deep link and you extracted the token from that link url param.
+So, let's assume the user opened your app from the deep link and you extracted the token from that link url param.

 ##### What should I do with the token ?